 TEC Telecare will work in close partnership with TEC in Housing and the Local Government Digital Office to deliver this work programme, and collaborate with a range of national partners, including the Digital Health and Care Innovation Centre.

 Work streams currently underway include:

-- Developing a shared vision – 12 ambitions for telecare
+- Developing and building on a shared vision – 12 ambitions for telecare

 - Proactive Outbound Calling Tests of Change and Learning Collaborative

 Pathfinders Telecare service providers funded to take a service design approach to service transformation

 Service design learning, community of practice and resources to raise awareness and usage of these techniques